twbs/bootstrap/site/content/docs/5.1/components/scrollspy.md

 **Deprecated Options**

 Up until v5.1.3 we were using `offset` & `method` options, which are now deprecated and replaced by `rootMargin`.
-To keep backwards compatibility, we will continue to parse given `offset` to `rootMargin`, but this feature will be removed in **v6**.
+To keep backwards compatibility, we will continue to parse a given `offset` to `rootMargin`, but this feature will be removed in **v6**.
 {{< /callout >}}

 ### Methods